Proven Guilty

 Proven Guilty is the 8th book in The Dresden Files, Jim Butcher's continuing series about wizard detective Harry Blackstone Copperfield Dresden.
-Proven Guilty had a release date of May 2, 2006.
+It had a release date of May 2, 2006.

 Harry Dresden has spent years being watched and suspected by the White Council's Wardens, but now he is a Warden, and it's a worse role than he thought.
 When movie monsters start coming to life on his watch, it's officially up to him to put them back where they came from.
 Only this time, his client is the White Council, and his investigation cannot fail - no matter who falls under suspicion, no matter the cost.

 The cover art by illustrator Christian McGrath depicts Harry on a street corner with his glowing staff.
 On Butcher's website, the first 3 chapters may be previewed.

 Plot summary

 Nearly a year after the events in Dead Beat, Warden Harry Dresden attends the trial and execution of a sixteen-year-old Korean boy for mentally controlling his friends and family.
 After the execution, Ebenezar McCoy asks Dresden to discover why the Summer and Winter Fae have not attacked the Red Court vampires, and the Gatekeeper secretly requests that Dresden investigate the use of black magic in Chicago.
 Back at home, Molly Carpenter summons him to the police station to bail out her boyfriend, Nelson.
 Molly asks Dresden to help Nelson, because she believes him to be innocent.

 Harry soon finds himself investigating strange attacks happening at "SplatterCon!!!", a horror movie convention Molly and Nelson had worked at.
 During this investigation, he discovers that phobophages—supernatural predators from the spirit world who feed on fear—are behind the attacks, and sets out to stop them by turning them back on whoever is summoning them.
 After a meeting with the Summer Knight and both the Summer and Winter Ladies, he discovers that the reason Summer has not attacked the Red Court is due to their fear of an impending attack by Winter.
 He also learns that Mab has been acting strangely as of late.

 After fighting off phobophages in the shape of a xenomorph and a horror-movie slasher, he manages to send the remainder to the source of their crossing.
 Before he can investigate, he and Officer Rawlins of the Chicago PD are taken captive by Madrigal Raith, Thomas' cousin, who has learned to feed off of fear himself.
 Escaping with the help of Mouse and Thomas, they have a narrow run-in with an incredibly powerful phobophage in the form of a scarecrow before Harry discovers that he had inadvertently sent the other phobophages after Molly, and they have taken her to the Nevernever.